BigSoftVideo/DOTE/help.md

 ### User feature requests

 How to enter an idea you have for a [feature or enhancement](https://github.com/BigSoftVideo/DOTE/issues/new/choose) to _DOTE_.
-This link will only work if you have access to the repository.

 ### Tracking bugs and features as a user

 You will be able to track bugs and features in our [project board](https://github.com/BigSoftVideo/DOTE/projects/1).
-This link will only work if you have access to the repository.

 ### Suggestions for help pages and tutorials

 Please [submit a suggestion](https://github.com/BigSoftVideo/DOTE/issues/new/choose) for how we can improve the help pages and guide, as well as ideas for video tutorials.
-This link will only work if you have access to the repository.

 ### Using our _DISCORD_ server

-If you are using the free edition of _DOTE_, then there are several public channels on our [Discord server](https://discord.gg/8BmuHP7xh4) for basic support.
+If you are using the free edition of _DOTE_, then there are some public channels on our [Discord server](https://discord.gg/8BmuHP7xh4) for basic support.
 We cannot guarantee that we have time to respond to everything posted in these free public channels.

-If you have purchased the license for the _DOTE Pro_ edition, then you will be invited to a private Discord channel on our server.
+If you have purchased the license for the _DOTE Pro_ Edition, then you will be invited to a private Discord channel for Pro features on our server.
 You will be able to share ideas and experiences quickly, and to fix issues interactively with other users and the developers.

-If you have purchased the license for the _DOTE Pro Community_ edition, then you will be invited to several private Discord channels on our server, as well as our private GitHub repo for early beta releases and testing.
+If you have purchased the license for the _DOTE Pro Community_ Edition, then you will be invited to several private Discord channels on our server, as well as our private GitHub repo for early beta releases, testing and feedback.